• Skip to primary navigation

 • Preheat oven to 400°.

 • Separate the eggs.
-Beat the whites until stiff and set aside.
+Beat the whites until thick with soft peaks (not too stiff) and set aside.

 3 eggs, seperated